 Consult Your Doctor

-COPD is a blanket term which covers a wide range of lung conditions.
+COPD is a blanket term which covers a wide range of lung diseases.
 Which means your experience of travelling with COPD can vary wildly from someone else’s.

 No one can advise on your medical condition better than your doctor, so it’s important to speak with them well in advance of travelling.
 The NHS page on living with COPD recommends that you complete a fitness-to-fly assessment with your doctor which involves checking your breathing using spirometry and measuring your oxygen levels.
 They will also test if you need in-flight oxygen and predict how your body might react to the new environment, by using specific formulas to estimate your body’s oxygen content over time in a pressurised plane cabin.